celer-pkg/celer/docs/en-US/quick_start.md

   export GOPROXY=https://goproxy.cn
   ```

->**Note:** When a stable version is released, users can directly download the pre-built binaries, skipping the first two steps.
+>**Note:** Currently stable versions are released, you can directly download the pre-built binaries, skipping the first two steps.

 ## 3. Setup conf